openbmc/openbmc/poky/documentation/overview-manual/development-environment.rst

    host.
 You can name these branches anything you like.
 It is helpful to give them names associated with the particular feature or change on which you are working.
-Once you are done with a feature or change and have merged it into your local master branch, simply discard the temporary branch.
+Once you are done with a feature or change and have merged it into your local development branch, simply discard the temporary branch.

 -  *Merge Changes:* The ``git merge`` command allows you to take the